mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

         pip install /usr/local/Ascend/ascend-toolkit/latest/fwkacllib/lib64/hccl-{version}-py3-none-any.whl
         ```

+    - If the Ascend 910 AI processor software package is upgraded, the .whl package need update too, using the following command to uninstall the .whl packages firstly, and then reinstall them.

+        ```bash
+        pip uninstall te topi hccl -y
+        ```

 - Confirm that [NUMA 2.0.11 or later](https://github.com/numactl/numactl) is installed.

     If not, for Ubuntu users, use the following command to install it: